groonga/groonga/doc/source/reference/tokenizers/token_ngram.rst

 We only use this option when we want to highlight token by ``highlight_html``.

-When Groonga tokenizes token, always used ``NormalizerAuto`` to normalizer until now.
+When Groonga tokenize texts that target highlight, always used ``NormalizerAuto`` to normalizer until now.
 Therefore, if we use ``NormalizerNFKC100`` to normalizer, sometimes the position of the highlight shift.
 Because we use different normalizer to normalize token.